 The Strafford Library Study Committee was appointed by the moderator after town meeting in 1970, to investigate the feasibility of constructing and maintaining a library in the town of Strafford and accepting a donation of $10,000 from Miss Bernice Hill and her brother, Kenneth, for that purpose.
 Their cousin, Gordon Hill, in memory of his parents, offered a plot of land, on which his mother had envisioned just such a building.

 The Committee became the Strafford Library Association (SLA) and undertook fundraising and oversight of a new library building.
 The building was completed in 1971 and on July 15, 1973, a dedication ceremony was held, at which time the new building became the Hill Library in memory of the Hill families.

 In 1988, a new wing was added to the existing building.
 Bernice Hill again offered a substantial financial contribution, and other funds were raised by the SLA.
-This room was dedicated as the Bernice Hill Room and houses and ever-growing nonfiction section and paperback collection as well as shelving for several personal collections of historic relevance to Strafford.
+This room was dedicated as the Bernice Hill Room and houses and ever-growing nonfiction section as well as shelving for several personal collections of historic relevance to Strafford.

 In 1999, the library doubled in size with a generous donation from Herb Cilley.
 Mr. Cilley was a self-taught ornithologist who became known as the “Loon Ranger” for his dedicated and pioneering work in the protection and rehabilitation of loons on Strafford’s Bow Lake and elsewhere in New England.
 Herb’s outstanding ornithology collection and scientific materials are available for public reference at the Hill Library to this day and the room named in his honor is our busy children’s room.